Managing a College Administrative Hearing and Criminal Charges

 In general, your attorney can help develop a strategy that protects your rights in both proceedings and ensures a fair result.

-Call Randall & Stump, PLLC for Help with Your College Administrative Hearing
+Call Randall & Stump, Criminal Defense Attorneys for Help with Your College Administrative Hearing

 The Charlotte lawyers at Randall & Stump, PLLC know what’s at stake – in addition to potential criminal penalties, your entire future is at stake.
 That’s why we provide you with aggressive, dedicated, and personalized legal representation designed to get you the best possible result.
 Invest in yourself and your future today by calling us at (980) 237-4579 or contacting us via our online contact form to schedule a free consultation.